markNZed/processism-react-three/storyboard.md

 # 11. Section: Synthesis
 ## 11.1.
 Objective
-Finally, we’ll bring everything together, showing how all the concepts in this presentation are interconnected.
+Finally, we bring everything together, noting how all the concepts in this presentation are interconnected.
 We’ll embody the process paradigm by using the whole presentation from within a part of the presentation, demonstrating how knowledge, systems, and perspectives are all linked in an ongoing process of synthesis and reinterpretation.

 ## 11.2.
 Scene: Bridging the natural sciences and the humanities
 ### 11.2.1.
 Objective